bourdonlabs/Claude-VPS/README.md

 ## License

 Personal & Commercial Use License with Attribution.
 See [`LICENSE`](LICENSE).
 You may use and modify Claude OS for personal use AND commercial work (client projects, freelance, day job, internal tooling).
-You must credit "Claude OS by Jack Roberts" on any public deliverable it materially contributed to.
+You must credit "Claude OS by John Bourdon" on any public deliverable it materially contributed to.
 You may not redistribute, repackage, sell, or re-upload it.